dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     each such request would require some system call (os kernel operation)
     * copy data between java process & db process (again all copy happens in kernel calls) which add up latency
 * on average in best case scenario you can get 1-10 µs. latency using in-memory db
-* with chronicle you can get 1µs, due to direct access to shared memory, without any system calls
+* with chronicle, you can get 1µs, due to direct access to shared memory, without any system calls
 * there are 2 ways to work with shared memory
-    * using JNI interface - jni calls add some latency anyway (around 50ns), not best solution for latency-critical apps
+    * using JNI interface - jni calls add some latency anyway (around 50ns), not the best solution for latency-critical apps
     * directly manipulate shared memory with `java.misc.Unsafe` - this approach used by chronicle Event sourcing vs 2PC (two phase commit):
 * previously in enterprise we used 2PC to ensure that we read from one system & write to another, yet this approach incur a lot of latency